Module 9: Training materials (Police)

 Optimum stress

-• Fatigue: When stress reaches a moderate level, individuals begin to experience increased energy and focus.
+• Stress as a productive force: When stress reaches a moderate level, individuals begin to experience increased energy and focus.
 This phase is marked by heightened alertness and motivation, leading to high performance.
-This is the zone of optimal performance where stress acts as a positive force.
+This is the zone of optimal performance where stress acts as a positive force, however this can result in fatigue without any rest.

 Too much stress